beeware/comb/README.md

 Comb
 ====

-A repository of BeeKeeper task configurations.
+A repository of BeeKeeper task configurations used by the BeeWare project.

 Getting started
 ---------------